 There are few things to watch out for:

 - The interface on the Raspberry Pi running the snooper application should not be reachable from the network.
 This is because we do not want any traffic headed for that port.
 We only want to record traffic flowing between 1 and 3.
 Therefore, the Pi connected to port 2 of the switch should have two interfaces.
 One that has a valid local network address – to allow snooper to access the database server for example.
 The second which is connected to the switch interface 2 which receives the copied traffic.
 This second interface should have a link local IP address to ensure all the traffic received there either for port 1 or 3.

-- If you do not set the fail mode in OVS to ‘secure’ then it will fall back to learning switch mode (standalone mode) and start faithfully switching traffic.
+- Set the fail mode to ‘secure’ in OVS.
+If you do not set the fail mode in OVS to ‘secure’ then it will fall back to learning switch mode (standalone mode) and start faithfully switching traffic.
 This will mean (in short) your snooper Pi will have an IP address assigned to the port that is sniffing the mirrored traffic.
 Once you install the flows then the traffic will be mirrored but you can still get extra packets not part of the flow that we are monitoring.

 - Use ‘sudo ovs-vsctl get-fail-mode <bridge_name>‘ to get the fail mode and then ‘sudo ovs-vsctl set-fail-mode <bridge_name> secure‘ to set to secure mode (replace bridge_name with the name of your OVS bridge).
 This will disable the learning switch and you will need to use the static-controller to setup the snooper flows.